Drop-in Stewardship Volunteer

 Drop-in Stewardship Volunteer Program projects are organized for Tuesdays, Thursdays, and Saturdays, the first week of June through mid-October.
 All are welcome — no experience or reservations required!

-This year’s volunteer meeting location will be at the Hulls Cove Storage Facility, near the Visitor Center.
+This year’s volunteer meeting location will again be at the Hulls Cove Storage Facility, near the Visitor Center (same location as last year while Park HQ is under construction).

 Find more details and directions on our FAQ page.